-My first full was in Indianapolis in October of 2009.
-Between going out too fast (I think), not fueling properly before or during the race and cramping, IT WAS TOUGH!
-I really didn’t enjoy it at all and it took me almost an entire year before I was willing to even think about training for another one.
+Shortly after the half in Nashville, I moved back to the U.S. and started to think about training for races and trying to get faster.
+My first full marathon was in Indianapolis in October of 2009.
+Between going out too fast, not fueling properly and leg cramps, it was pretty miserable.
+It took me almost an entire year before I was willing to even think about another one.